Panglao Island: Biodiversity

+The Panglao Island Protected Seascape was declared a national park under Republic Act No. 11038 (Expanded National Integrated Protected Areas System Act of 2018) signed by President Rodrigo Duterte in July 2018.

 Tourism

 Panglao island is one of the main tourist destinations on the Philippines.
 Alona Beach is the most popular tourist spot on the island, noted for its white sand and clear water.
 There are also a lot of attractions to do for tourists such as scuba diving, island hopping, dolphin watching, snorkeling, kitesurfing and fishing.

 Transportation

 Bohol–Panglao International Airport (TAG/RPSP) is the primary international airport serving the province of Bohol.
 The airport opened in November 2018, replacing the former Tagbilaran Airport and now serving Panglao Island and the rest of Bohol.
 There are almost hourly daytime flights to and from Manila operated by Philippine Airlines, Cebu Pacific, and Air Asia.
-There are also flights to and from Davao, Cagayan de Oro, and Clark.
-International flights are expected to commence in late 2019/early 2020.
+There are also flights to and from Davao and El Nido every second day.
+International flights recommenced after the pandemic to Korea with up to 3 flights a day, as well as scheduled charter flights from China.
 It is less than 2 hours of travel time by fast ferry to Cebu.

 There is a regular air-conditioned bus service from the airport to Tagbilaran City (Island City Mall and v/v PHP 50 each way) and a circular route to Alona beach.
-Short trips are usually by motor tricycle taxis, fares negotiable.
+Short trips are usually by Tuk-Tuks or motor tricycle taxis, fares negotiable.

 The island is connected with the Bohol main island by two bridges namely the Cong.
 Suarez Bridge and the Gov. Borja Bridge.
 A third bridge, also connecting the island to mainland Bohol, is under construction.